-Bûche de Noël might be the most recognizable of French Christmas desserts, but it’s certainly not the only thing they enjoy over the holidays.
+Bûche de Noël might be one the most recognizable French Christmas desserts around, but it’s not the only thing they enjoy over the holidays.

 After all, France is famous for its cakes and delicate pastries.

 With that in mind, don’t expect too many heavy cakes or puddings.